 Thousands of dollars given to feed starving children often put nothing in those empty bowls.
 In some cases, the money simply disappears into the bulging pockets of American fund-raisers.

 Sometimes the publicity can be blatantly deceiving.
 Not long ago a Nazarene missionary was glancing through a promotional brochure of an organization which purportedly had "national workers" all over the world.
-The missionary found himself looking at photos of Nazarene churches and schools from his field, none of whom were receiving funds from this independent group.
+The missionary found himself looking at photos of Nazarene churches and schools from his area, none of whom were receiving funds from this independent group.
 Careful cropping of the pictures had, of course, eliminated church and school signs on which was written the word "Nazarene."

 In some other cases, the money does actually get overseas, but because of fraud there, it doesn't feed any hungry children.
 For instance, I know of an American organization which raises money to feed and clothe "refugees."
 We had some contact with this group a few years ago in Italy.
 Our Italian churches had had to expel three pastors for adultery, theft and embezzlement.
 Unrepentant, and unwilling to submit to church discipline, all three of those men managed to convince this "refugee" mission to pay them a monthly salary as "national evangelists."
 Are they refugees?
 Not by my definition.